joseeden/notes-aws-sysops/Notes/06-EBS_and_EFS.md

 ## CLOUDWATCH AND EBS ##

-These are some of the improtant metrics that you need to know for the SysOps exam:
+These are some of the important metrics that you need to know for the SysOps exam:

 1.  **VolumeIdleTime** - number of seconds when no read/write is being submitted.

-2.  **VolumeQueueLenght** - number fo operations waiting to be executed.
+2.  **VolumeQueueLenght** - number of operations waiting to be executed.

 3.  **BurstBalance** - if this becomes 0, you need more IOPS

-Also note that there difference on the reporting interva of each EBS Volume type
+Also note that there difference on the reporting interval of each EBS Volume type

 - **gp2** - every 5 minutes
 - **io1**   - every 1 minute

-Similar with EC instances, EBS volumes also have status checks:
+Similar with EC2 instances, EBS volumes also have status checks:

 - **Okay** - volume is performing good
 - **Warning** - performance is below expected